KLK (song): Composition

 The track was first recorded in Barcelona on 17 September 2018 and was lyric empty.
 Since Rosalía was promoting her second studio album El mal querer (2018) in Madrid and Miami, her vocals were sent to Arca through a WhatsApp voice note.
 Thus, the song has partly been recorded using an iPhone.
 "KLK" was also produced by Venezuelan musician and Arca's high school friend Luis Garban, who records under the stage name Cardopusher.

-Inspired by traditional Venezuelan music and utilising a drum known as the furruco, Arca has stated that she was grateful to "studied some of the typical styles of Venezuelan music," thus noting that she had always thought of the drum when she would "program a subbass".
+Inspired by traditional Venezuelan music and utilising a drum known as the furruco, Arca has stated that she was grateful to have "studied some of the typical styles of Venezuelan music," thus noting that she had always thought of the drum when she would "program a subbass".

 Critical reception

-"KLK" was generally well-received by critics.
+"KLK" was generally well received by critics.
 Writing for Exclaim!, Kaelen Bell found the track to be "in a state of constant collapse and regeneration" and a form of "caustic reggaeton", while Dhruva Balram of NME referred to it as "hyperkinetic" and a "club-ready track."
 Pitchforks Chal Ravens praised the "extra ballast" Cardopusher added to the song's production, whereas The Guardians John Twells found that Rosalía's feature on the track added "little to the mix other than a Spanish voice in a reggaetónera’s clothing," negatively comparing it to the other collaborations on Kick I.